nclack/home/docs/devlog.md

 - realized helix clipboard wasn't working. trying wl-clipboard now that I know I'm on wayland.
 That worked.

-`mkIf` is a special form that defers evaulation, and therefore avoids the recursion.
+`mkIf` is a special form that defers evaluation, and therefore avoids the recursion.

 ## other cosmic things to install